David Bacon, the author of The Children of NAFTA: Labor Wars on the

 This little poem by 17 year old Joman Nunez recalls the oft-quoted

-sick and tired" statement by Fannie Lou Hamer,
+"sick and tired of being sick and tired" statement by Fannie Lou Hamer,

 the Mississippi sharecropper, civil rights activist and co-founder

-Freedom Democratic Party which almost unseated
+of the Mississippi Freedom Democratic Party which almost unseated

 the regular segregationist delegation at the 1964 Democratic Party